MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/write-sign-in-code.md

 Those are native calls that have to be called from the XSAPI client.
 In 1902, not 1810, they are automatically included in the library within the lirbaray native calls.
 Include those modules if not done auto'ly.

-Incorp your XSAPI integrration files for your specific target devices.
+Incorp your XSAPI integration files for your specific target devices.

-set up your envir; initialize the java envir for this device.
+set up your environment; initialize the Java environment for this device.

 Game_Integration_ini.cpp -- ...InitializeNativeEnv()

 core integration:
 4 fooIntegration .cpp  files add into your project, or at least a way of calling eg XAL integration for XAL init.
 Requires a specific order.
 Set up plat args for a specific java machine.
 X